postsharp/Metalama.Documentation/conceptual/troubleshooting/creating-logs.md

 ## Step 1.
 Install the metalama tool

-Install the `metalama` .NET Tool as described in <xref:dotnet-tool>.
+Install the `metalama` .NET tool as described in <xref:dotnet-tool>.

 ## Step 2.
 Edit diagnostics.json